 Important: Adding the client and scopes in the G Suite console can be subject to a propagation time, which could be up to two hours.
 If you use the Check Connections tool for your G Suite platform in CloudMigrator, it may not be successful immediately.

-After you create the new service account in G Suite and enable the Admin SDK, you must configure the connection within USM Anywhere.
+After you create the new service account in Google G Suite and enable the Admin Software Development Kit (SDK), you must configure the connection within USM Anywhere.

 To enable the AlienApp for G Suite

 - In USM Anywhere, go to Data Sources > AlienApps.

 - Click the Available Apps tab.

 - Search for the AlienApp, and then click the tile.

 - Click Configure API.

 If you have more than one deployed USM Anywhere Sensor, select the sensor that you want to use for the enabled AlienApp.

 AlienApps operate through a deployed sensor and use APIs to integrate with the connected third-party technology.
 Select the sensor that can access the integration endpoint.
 The HTTPS connections to the API will originate from this sensor, so it is important to make sure the sensor has network access to the AlienApp API endpoints.

 - In the Service Client ID field, enter the unique identification (ID) for the Google service account you created.